 So, paying for the repairs and deducting the costs from future rent has its own set of complexities.
 Due to the potential risks involved, we recommend that you speak to a solicitor, before taking the matter into your own hands.

 Should I keep paying my rent if I have a housing disrepair?

 You should keep paying your rent, even if you have a housing disrepair.
-We understand that living with not perfect living conditions is frustrating, especially if your landlord is not taking any notice of your requests to fix the problem.
+We understand that living with not perfect living conditions is frustrating, especially if your housing association or council is not taking any notice of your requests to fix the problem.
 However, our solicitors can help you resolve the issue through the proper legal channels.
 In the meantime, you should keep paying your rent.
-This ensures your landlord does not have any grounds to issue a counter-claim against you, which could leave you with nothing.
+This ensures your housing association or council does not have any grounds to issue a counter-claim against you, which could leave you with nothing.

 We appreciate that you might be concerned about the cost of pursuing a claim, but you need not worry.
 We run most of our housing disrepair claims on a ‘no win, no fee’ basis.
 This means you do not have to pay any legal fees unless your claim succeeds.

 Should I Pay My Rent?
 Find out now